Gilbert Eliott (Australian politician): Later life

 Eliott died on 30 June 1871 and was buried in Drayton and Toowoomba Cemetery.

 Eliott's eldest son, Gilbert William, was a police magistrate in Queensland from 1865 to 1878; and, by his marriage with Jane Penelope, daughter of Thomas Thomson, of Tasmania, had a son, Gilbert Francis Eliott, born in 1859, who was Engineer of Harbours and Rivers for Northern Queensland.

+His ceremonial sword is now on display at the Maryborough Military and Colonial Museum on the Fraser Coast.